Admission to Georgia Southern University does not guarantee admission to the concentrations in Radiologic Sciences.

 in addition to the admission process for the University.
 Applicants are required to submit a formal application to the program of interest and transcripts of all college and technical school course work.

-Due to technical difficulties, admission applications for the Fall 2019 cohort will begin on December 1, 2018 instead of November 15, 2018.
-Program applications are available at the Allied Health Centralized Application Service (AHCAS).
+Applications for the Fall 2020 cohort will begin on November 15, 2019 and close March 1, 2020.
+When open, program applications are available at the Allied Health Centralized Application Service (AHCAS).
 There is a $95 fee to apply.
 The deadline for Fall 2019 is March 1, 2019.
 YOU MAY ONLY APPLY TO ONE PROGRAM.
 IF YOU APPLY TO MORE THAN ONE PROGRAM, THE APPLICATION WITH THE EARLIEST TIME AND DATE WILL BE THE ONE YOU FOR WHICH YOU WILL BE CONSIDERED.
 IF YOU APPLY TO A SECOND PROGRAM YOU WILL BE CHARGED AN EXTRA $95 FEE THAT IS NON-REFUNDABLE.

 The deadline for submission of the application and items listed below is March 1 of each year.
 Please note this due date does NOT apply to the Bridge Program.
 You may apply to the Bridge Program at any time.